World Cup qualifiers: Ireland v Luxembourg – kick-off time, TV details, team news and more

 Team news

-While Kenny is yet to confirm if there were any injuries from Wednesday’s defeat in Belgrade, it looked as if everyone came through unscathed with only Aaron Connolly going off with a knock which looked to be nothing more than cramp.
+Aaron Connolly is the only player from Wednesday's loss in Belgrade who will not be available on Saturday.
+The Brighton forward was substituted with cramp after 65 minutes but has now returned to his club and will not be involved.

-That means the manager will likely go into Saturday’s match with the same squad to choose from and some encouraging signs from the likes of Alan Browne, Callum Robinson and Josh Cullen.
+That means Kenny will largely go into Saturday’s match with the same squad to choose from and some encouraging signs from the likes of Alan Browne, Callum Robinson and Josh Cullen.

 Whether Kenny sticks with Mark Travers in goal after his error for Serbia’s second might be up for some debate but, given that the alternatives are the equally inexperienced Kieran O’Hara or the uncapped Gavin Bazunu, it is very likely that the Bournemouth man will keep his place and it will be up to Kenny, his staff and team to ensure the young goalkeeper can forget about Wednesday.